Kim Jong Un: Russia

 In July 2023, Russian Minister of Defence Sergei Shoigu and a Chinese delegation led by CCP Politburo member Li Hongzhong arrived in North Korea for the 70th anniversary of the end of the Korean War.
 Shoigu met with Kim Jong Un and North Korean Defense Minister Kang Sun Nam.
 In September 2023, Kim Jong Un visited Russia in his first foreign trip since 2019.
 The meeting lasted over four hours at the Vostochny Cosmodrome in the Amur Oblast, and was described as underpinning how the two countries' interests are aligning.
 During the meeting, Kim once again gave his support for Russia's "sacred fight" against the west, expressing his "...support for all the measures taken by the Russian government, and [he] takes this opportunity again to affirm that [he] will always be with Russia."
 When asked if Russia would help North Korea build satellites, presumably in return for ammunition, Putin said "that's why [they] came here."

-According to the NIS, North Korea has exported over one million shells to Russia since August 2023, compared to a combined 2 million shells provided by NATO members to Ukraine since the start of the Russo-Ukrainian War.
+In November 2023, the NIS reported that North Korea had exported over one million shells to Russia since August 2023, compared to a combined 2 million shells provided by NATO members to Ukraine since the start of the Russian invasion of Ukraine.
 In February 2024, Kim received a car as a gift from Putin.
 Four months later Putin arrived in Pyongyang and held talks with Kim.
 It was Putin's second visit to North Korea, since 2000.
 Both sides signed the North Korean–Russian Treaty on Comprehensive Strategic Partnership as an agreement of close mutual defence corporation and militant friendship.
+By the end of 2024, Russia and North Korea had exchanged delegations on AI, cyber-operations, intelligence, science and technology, sports, agriculture, and culture.

+In October 2024 North Korea sent military personnel to Russia who fought against Ukraine for Russia in Russian uniforms and under Russian command.
+According to the United States and its allies, by the end of 2024 North Korea had sent 11,000 troops to fight for Russia, along with munitions including at least six million heavy artillery rounds and 100 ballistic missiles.
+Although North Korea initially denied that it was involved in the Russo-Ukrainian war, in April 2025 Kim publicly acknowledged that North Korean troops were fighting alongside Russian forces to "annihilate and wipe out the Ukrainian neo-Nazi occupiers."
+According to US historian and former diplomat Jung H. Pak, in addition to payments for arms and soldiers Russia likely provided North Korea with various commodities and assisted it in accessing the global financial system to pay its workers, circumventing UN sanctions.